TRI-DEP: A Trimodal Comparative Study for Depression Detection Using Speech, Text, and EEG: Methodology

 To keep notation light, we use \(\mathbf{F}\) to denote the \emph{generic feature matrix} per modality, either handcrafted features or embeddings from pretrained models.
 Concretely, \(\mathbf{F}_{\text{EEG}}\) (EEG), \(\mathbf{F}_{\text{SPEECH}}^{(r)}\) (speech, per recording \(r\)), and \(\mathbf{F}_{\text{TEXT}}\) (text, subject-level).

-\textbf{EEG ---} We consider two sequence encoders: \textit{CNN+LSTM} and \textit{GRU+Attention}.
-The CNN branch uses two 1D convolutions (kernel size 3, padding 1) with dropout to capture local temporal patterns, followed by a 2-layer LSTM for sequence modeling. \textit{GRU+Attention} uses a 2-layer GRU with an attention mechanism that weights hidden states to form a subject-level summary.
-Both encoders consume \(\mathbf{F}_{\text{EEG}}\) and produce a latent representation \(\mathbf{H}_{\text{EEG}}\); an MLP head outputs \(y_{\text{EEG}}\).
+\textbf{EEG ---} We consider three detection modules: \textit{CNN+LSTM}, \textit{GRU+Attention}, and \textit{CNN}.
+The CNN+LSTM branch uses two 1D convolutions (kernel size 3, padding 1) with dropout to capture local temporal patterns, followed by a 2-layer LSTM for sequence modelling. \textit{GRU+Attention} uses a 2-layer GRU with an attention mechanism that weights hidden states to form a subject-level summary. \textit{CNN} retains only the convolutional layers followed by max-pooling and an MLP head, dispensing with recurrence entirely.
+All three modules consume \(\mathbf{F}_{\text{EEG}}\) and produce a latent representation \(\mathbf{H}_{\text{EEG}}\); an MLP head outputs \(y_{\text{EEG}}\).

 \textbf{Speech ---} A shallow CNN extracts segment-level features from each recording.
 These are reduced to a single fixed-size vector \(\mathbf{F}_{\text{SPEECH}}^{(r)} \in \mathbb{R}^{d}\) using one of three encoders: (i) max pooling, (ii) GRU with attention, or (iii) BiGRU with attention (the latter extending the GRU+Attn design with bidirectional recurrence).
 The resulting \(R=29\) vectors are stacked into the subject-level matrix \(\mathbf{F}_{\text{SPEECH}} \in \mathbb{R}^{R \times d}\).
-This sequence is then processed by an LSTM to produce the subject-level representation \(\mathbf{H}_{\text{SPEECH}}\), which is fed to an MLP head to obtain the final prediction \(y_{\text{SPEECH}}\).
+This sequence is then processed by a subject-level classifier---either an LSTM or a CNN with max-pooling---to produce the subject-level representation \(\mathbf{H}_{\text{SPEECH}}\), which is fed to an MLP head to obtain the final prediction \(y_{\text{SPEECH}}\).

 \textbf{Text ---} \(\mathbf{F}_{\text{TEXT}}\) denotes the subject-level text features (Sec.~\ref{sec:text_features}).
 A detection module (LSTM or CNN) transforms \(\mathbf{F}_{\text{TEXT}}\) into \(\mathbf{H}_{\text{TEXT}}\), and an MLP head outputs \(y_{\text{TEXT}}\).